Thibodeau's ways working - and winning - with surging Knicks - WHIZ News

 At 31-27, they began the week sixth in the East but only a half-game out of fourth place.
 That put them not only in good shape to at least qualify for the play-in tournament, but even for a chance at home-court advantage in a first-round series.

 Randle, with four straight 30-point games on the heels of his first All-Star selection, could be rewarded with a Most Improved Player or All-NBA honor.
-But he said his lone focus is on the team, right where Thibodeau likes it.
+But the Eastern Conference player of the week said his lone focus is on the team, right where Thibodeau likes it.

 “I judge things by wins and losses.
 I know that’s kind of not a great way to judge everything, but at this point in the season that’s how I’m judging it,” Randle said.
 “Are we putting ourselves in position to win, are we doing the things necessary to win games, and right now we are.”